 In modern life, birthing practices and social organisation can interfere with the natural neurochemical Bonding Process to a lesser or greater degree.
-This makes social life less rewarding, because Social Needs will not be fully established.
-The autonomic responses of anxiety and fear are triggered, and unlike the physical and physiological triggers, there is no sensory feedback mechanism that leads to recognising and meeting the lacks.
-Instead, there is an innate mechanism that produces attention seeking behaviour.
-Unfortunately, the conscious mind cannot distinguish between the physical and the social triggers that generate the ‘symptoms’ of anxiety and fear, when trying to work out the cause of the distress.
+This makes later social life less rewarding, because Social Needs will not be fully established.
+The autonomic responses of anxiety and fear are triggered, and unlike the physical and physiological triggers, there is no sensory feedback mechanism that leads to recognising and meeting what is causing the lacks.
+Instead, the anxiety causes an innate mechanism to generate attention seeking behaviour.
+Unfortunately, the conscious mind cannot distinguish between physical and social triggers that generate the ‘symptoms’ of anxiety and fear, when trying to work out the cause of the distress.
 Over time, the sufferer becomes increasingly lonely and frightened, and the defence mechanisms of Social Pathology come into play.

 Alongside The Bonding Process there is genetic coding for social behaviour which ensures that every member has expressions and body language that are instinctively recognised and responded to emotionally.
 There is also a centre for language, which has to be learned.
 Together these processes ensure the formation and survival of stable contented groups, which are vital for the prolonged nurturing of very dependent offspring, and necessary for evolutionary success of humans.
 This now relies on survival of the fittest ‘groups’, rather than on the fittest individuals.